+IFRS 16 Leases

+Impact

-Title of standard IFRS 16 Leases Nature of change IFRS 16 was issued in January 2016.
+IFRS 16 was issued in January 2016.
 It will result in almost all leases being recognised on the statement of financial position, as the distinction between operating and finance leases is removed.
 Under the new standard, an asset (the right to use the leased item) and a financial liability to pay rentals are recognised.
 The only exceptions are short-term and low-value leases.

-Impact The Group's management has reviewed all of the Group's leasing arrangements over the last year in light of the new lease accounting rules in IFRS 16.
+The Group's management has reviewed all of the Group's leasing arrangements over the last year in light of the new lease accounting rules in IFRS 16.
 The standard will affect primarily the accounting for the Group's operating leases.

 As at the reporting date, the Group has non-cancellable operating lease commitments of QR 168.2 million, see Note 27.
 None of these commitments relate to short-term leases or low value leases which will both be recognised on a straight-line basis as expense in profit or loss.

 The Group expects to recognise right-of-use assets of approximately QR 120 million on 1 January 2019, lease liabilities of QR 120 million (after adjustments for prepayments and accrued lease payments recognised as at 31 December 2018).
 Net current assets will be QR 51 million lower due to the presentation of a portion of the liability as a current liability.

 The Group expects that net profit will decrease by approximately QR 4.2 million for 2019 as a result of adopting the new rules.

 Operating cash flows will increase and financing cash flows decrease by approximately QR 9.0 million as repayment of the principal portion of the lease liabilities will be classified as cash flows from financing activities.

-Date of adoption by Group Mandatory for financial years commencing on or after 1 January 2019.
+Mandatory for financial years commencing on or after 1 January 2019.
 At this stage, the Group does not intend to adopt the standard before its effective date.
 The Group intends to apply the simplified transition approach and will not restate comparative amounts for the year prior to first adoption.
+Date of adoption by Group

-There are no other standards that are not yet effective and that would be expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.
+There are no other standards that are not yet effective and that would be expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions ubsidiaries are all entities over which the Group has control.
+The Group controls an entity when the Group is xposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect hose returns through its power to direct the activities of the entity.
+Subsidiaries are fully consolidated from the ate on which control is transferred to the Group.
+They are deconsolidated from the date that control ceases.